- This event has passed.

 Antietam Guide Chris Vincent explores the civilian impact of the Battle of Antietam with this look at farmsteads on the battlefield.

-On Saturday, May 23rd at 2:00 PM at the Pry House Field Hospital Museum, Antietam Battlefield Guide Chris Vincent will explore the story of some of the families who lived near Sharpsburg and were forever impacted by the Battle of Antietam.
+At the Pry House Field Hospital Museum on a date to be determined, Antietam Battlefield Guide Chris Vincent will explore the story of some of the families who lived near Sharpsburg and were forever impacted by the Battle of Antietam.